cubiks/boot-demo/README.md

     java -jar target\boot-demo-1.0.0-SNAPSHOT.jar

-To the app inside a Docker container use the following:
+To run the app inside a Docker container use the following:

     docker run --rm -it -p 8080:8080 playground/boot-demo